zkFold/smart-wallet-api/README.md

 * **getUnusedAddresses()**: Returns unused addresses (normally one address if no transactions)
 * **getRewardAddresses()**: Currently returns an empty list
 * **getChangeAddress()**: The same as getAddress()

+In addition, it provides the following Smart Wallet APIs:
+* **addressForGmail(email: string)**: Returns a Cardano address for the given Gmail-based email address
-* **sendTo(rec: SmartTxRecipient)**: Send funds to an address or Gmail securely
+* **sendTo(rec: SmartTxRecipient)**: Send funds to a Cardano address or Gmail-based email address

 ### Backend
+Provides high-level functions to perform API requests to the backend.

+### Prover
-Provides high-level functions to backend REST API.
-Create an instance to pass to Wallet.
+Provides high-level functions to perform API requests to the prover.

 ### GoogleApi
-Provides OAuth 2.0 authorization code flow authentication for Google-based wallets:
+Provides OAuth 2.0 authorization code flow authentication for Gmail-based wallets:
 ```javascript
 const gapi = new GoogleApi("your-client-id", "your-client-secret", "redirect-url");
 const authUrl = gapi.getAuthUrl("state");